DaltonCalford/ScratchRobin/README.md

 - **[Architecture Documents](ProjectPlan/Architecture/)** - System design and patterns
 - **[Testing Documentation](ProjectPlan/Testing/)** - Test strategies and coverage
 - **[Project Completion Summary](PROJECT_COMPLETION_SUMMARY.md)** - Final project status

-## 🤝 Contributing

-We welcome contributions to ScratchRobin!
-Please see our contributing guidelines and code of conduct.

-### Ways to Contribute
-- **🐛 Bug Reports**: Report issues and help improve stability
-- **✨ Feature Requests**: Suggest new features and enhancements
-- **🔧 Code Contributions**: Submit pull requests with improvements
-- **📚 Documentation**: Help improve documentation and guides
-- **🧪 Testing**: Add tests and improve test coverage
-- **🌐 Translations**: Help translate the interface to other languages

 ## 📄 License

 ScratchRobin is released under the [MIT License](LICENSE).
 See the LICENSE file for full details.